Kayley Carrigan

 Kaira Venus Ebora Capito (born December 7, 1994), known professionally as Kayley Carrigan, is a Filipino stuntwoman and actor.
 She made her screen debut in GMA Network's Encantadia (2016), and is recognized for her stunt work in films and television series such as BuyBust, Maria, Shake, Rattle & Roll Extreme, FPJ's Batang Quiapo and Encantadia Chronicles: Sang'gre.
 Making her one of the most notable faces in the Philippines' stunt community.
+In 2026, she portrayed as Catherine Mesias in her first major family drama action film Pater Noster (Our Father).

 Early life and education

 Kaira Venus Ebora Capito was born on December 7, 1994, in Sta.
 Cruz, Manila.
 She is the youngest of four siblings.
 Her father is a retired employee, and her mother teaches nursing.
 At the age of 6, she discovered her first love of dancing.

 Carrigan studied high school at Juan Sumulong Memorial Junior College and graduated in 2011.
 During high school, she doubted joining the Taekwondo club, despite having taken lessons in Physical Education since grade school and even having participated once in an inter-school sports competition in Rizal.
 However, after giving it some thought, she followed her passion and joined the JSMJC Theater Arts (now known as the Sumulong Dance Company).

 Carrigan graduated from ICCT Colleges with a Bachelor of Science in Information Technology degree in 2014.
 She became a member, dancer, and choreographer of the ICCT SIBOL Theatrical Group (SIBOL acronym as Saliw ng mga Istilong Bago at Orihinal na Likha/).